Student Employment FAQs

 • How much will I be paid per hour?

-You will be paid at least the minimum wage, which is currently $11.00 in the state of Florida.
-Effective September 30, 2023, the minimum wage in the state of Florida will increase to $12 an hour.
+You will be paid at least the minimum wage, which is currently $13.00 in the state of Florida.
 But you may be paid at a higher rate depending on the type of work you do and the skills required for the job.

 • If I decline my FWS award, do I have to repay this amount to the University?